 - Qualitative Methods: Qualitative Research Methods’ (CQRM) Institute for Qualitative and Multi-Method Research at Maxwell School, Syracuse University, NY, June 2012

-Key areas of experience: Policy areas: language education, multilingual education, equity and quality in education, social inclusion, Roma, family policy, environmental policy (issues of environmental justice), religion and public policy, civil society.
+Policy areas: language education, multilingual education, equity and quality of education, social inclusion, Roma, family policy, environmental policy (issues of environmental justice), religion and public policy, civil society.

 Methods: qualitative research methods, including desk-based research, interviews, surveys and fieldwork.